-A pantry was a traditional element of period kitchens – helping to keep dry good, well, dry, and meats and fish cool.
+A pantry was a traditional element of country kitchens – helping to keep dry good, well, dry, and meats and fish cool.
 And today's pantry ideas are even more functional.

 Update the look for now by investing a freestanding model and use it to store dry goods or to hide away modern breakfast equipment.

 Many country kitchens feature tiled splashbacks at their heart.
-Trends are currently for colour, repeating patterns and experimenting with different layouts – even the humble Metro brick is being used to create herringbone shapes.
+Trends are currently for colour, repeating patterns and experimenting with different layouts.

 These Drops tiles by Porcelain Superstore, in white are a play on classic Moroccan fan tiles, but sit just as well behind a classic range oven in this country-style kitchen.

 Pale painted Shaker cabinetry sitting on a classic random flag farmhouse stone floor is a classic combination for a smart country kitchen.

 Add simple but stylish metallic knobs and cup handles and cool white tops to complete the look.

 'Color in the kitchen doesn’t necessarily mean bright or bold tones.
 Pebble, Truffle Oil and Cashmere Sweater are all great choices for a twist on a classic grey or white,' says Hayley Simmons at Magnet.